TrevorBrunette/TrevorBrunette.net/README.md

 ### trevorbrunette.github.io
-Pssst You're not supposed to be here
+Psst you're not supposed to be here -- go to the site instead